Finger pinching conspiracy theory: Background

 South Korea in the 2020s has been described as having gender inequality in a number of aspects.
 Multiple authors noted the country has a gender pay gap among the widest in the OECD.
 In 2021, women made up only 5.2 percent of the board members of publicly listed businesses, compared with 28 percent in the United States.
 In a 2021 report, World Economic Forum ranked South Korea as 102nd in gender parity.
 To curb this trend, the Korean government rolled out programs to bring more women into the workforce.

 The country is also known for severe gender conflicts.
-A 2021 survey by Ministry of Gender Equality and Family found that among the age range of 19 to 34 years, 74.6% of women and 51.7% of men both felt discriminated in South Korean societies.
+A 2021 survey by the Ministry of Gender Equality and Family found that among the age range of 19 to 34 years, 74.6% of women and 51.7% of men both felt discriminated against in South Korean societies.
 Around 2020, South Korea saw a rise in feminist campaigns by women, including MeToo movement, the abolition of abortion law, and the claim to short haircuts.
 Since the 2020s, there has also been an increase in antifeminist Korean men who argue they are victims of reverse discrimination.
 Reasons given for this belief include: the compulsory military service exclusive to men; dwindling job opportunities; and refusal to take responsibility for the toxic masculinity of older generations.
 These factors made the men assume they are falling behind their female peers.
 This phenomenon reportedly led to street rallies organized by antifeminist movement communities, such as men's-rights group New Men's Solidarity.
 One rally participant argued "[this movement is] about fair competition."
 In addition, the gender war sparked interest from politics, making attempts at representing these antifeminist men.

 In 2015, a radical feminist movement website named Megalia was founded.
+The website focused on antagonizing men.
 It became infamous for its logo that depicted an obscene hand gesture, with an index finger and thumb in a pinching motion; this was intended to mock alleged small penises.
-Megalia was shut down in 2017, although criticism of the group and its symbolism has reportedly persisted.
+Megalia shut down in 2017, although criticism of the group and its symbolism has reportedly persisted.